 Ways to get quota

-The buyer must commit to raise chickens at that location for a minimum of 5 years.
+The buyer must commit to raise chickens or broiler breeders at that location for a minimum of 5 years.
 If you are interested in buying an existing broiler or broiler breeder farm, contact a farm real estate agent to see if there are any farms available.
 The majority of broiler and broiler breeder farms are located in the south east corner of Manitoba.
 Manitoba Chicken Producers does not keep a list of farms for sale.

-2. Make a bid on the Quota Retirement Exchange – The Quota Retirement Exchange lets quota holders retire, or downsize, their chicken farm without selling their land, buildings and equipment.
+2. Make a bid on the Quota Retirement Exchange – The Quota Retirement Exchange lets quota holders retire, or downsize, their farm without selling their land, buildings and equipment.
 A quota holder can offer some or all of their quota on the Exchange.
-The minimum amount of the quota the public can bid on is 30,000 kilograms for broilers, or 7000 hens for breeders.
+The minimum amount of the quota the public can bid on is 30,000 kilograms for broilers, or 7000 hens for broiler breeders.
 Quota amounts below the minimums are not open for public bidding.

 Quota Exchanges are not scheduled – they only happen when MCP receives an offer.
 If you are a Manitoba resident and would like to be notified about Exchanges that are open to the public, send an email with your name, email address and mailing address.
 The Notification List does not automatically renew – you will receive an email every January asking if you want to continue to be on the list.